Back

 Other information:

-MIG Junior should be used only after careful consideration of the benefit/risk ratio in:
+MIG Junior should only be used after careful consideration of the benefit/risk ratio in:

 • congenital disorders of porphyrin metabolism (e.g. acute intermittent porphyria),